bardunbar/bevy-jam-cycles/README.md

 There is now simple planet rendering and an automatic calculation of the arc length for the orbit around the planet.
 A system to handle getting the mouse position is implemented but nothing yet uses it.
 Soon that will be used to see if a planet has been clicked on!

 I looked at how buttons work from the UI system to understand one of the options for doing interactions in a more ECS way than I was originally attempting and it is starting to make sense.
 Now I have a SatelliteInteraction component that makes it easy to respond to changes in state.
 For now I just change colors when planets are hovered or pressed with the mouse.

+## 7/24/24 - What Happens When You Click?

+Using the framework set up last time I was easily able to add a listener to handle interaction sounds made by the planets.
+With that out of the way I next want to look at the next core element of the game, establishing connections between planets.

+Its definitely taking a bit of getting used to, but I am coming around on the whole ECS thing.
+I still think it is a bit silly for implementing gameplay logic, but I do appreciate how contained everything is.
+Leaving things tonight partially complete, I have added a new Connection entity that is created when you click on a planet and is updated whenever the mouse moves.